 First Year Seminar

-The First Year Seminar (FYS) Program is an exciting opportunity for first-year and transfer students at Georgetown McDonough to explore unique business topics.
-Students can select from the fall 2019 or spring 2020 course options that range from the patterns of global commerce and the intersection of global leadership and public policy to the anthropology of business, ethics in business, and the impact of individual differences in the workplace affecting performance.
+The First Year Seminar (FYS) courses are offered each fall semester and are designed for the first-year and transfer business students.
+With a variety of options to select from, students explore unique business topics that range from the patterns of global commerce and the intersection of global leadership and public policy to the anthropology of business, ethics in business, and the impact of individual differences in the workplace affecting performance.

-The small class size allows students to develop a mentoring relationship with their faculty and embrace learning through seminar-based lectures, guest speakers, and engaging in discussions with their peers.
-In addition, this course fulfills Georgetown University’s integrated writing requirement with an emphasis on strengthening students’ academic writing skills in the business field.
+The small class size allows students to develop a mentoring relationship with their faculty, embrace learning through seminar-based lectures, and engage in discussions with their peers.
+In addition, this course fulfills Georgetown University’s integrated writing requirement with an emphasis on strengthening students’ academic and business writing skills.

 - Marketing in a Global and Connected World, Ronald Goodstein, Ph.D.